Bring in your items for a free evaluation by a precious metals specialist.

 Schedule an in-store appointment, or talk with a precious metals buyer on FaceTime or Zoom.

-We don't buy platinum jewelry, costume or plated jewelry, grain/shot, circuitboards, recovery silver, stamps, or paper currency.
+We don't buy platinum jewelry, costume or plated jewelry, grain or shot, circuit-boards, industrial silver, stamps, or paper currency.

-Depending on the type and number of items you're looking to sell, you'll have an offer in as little as five minutes.
+Depending on the type and number of items you're looking to sell, you'll have an offer in minutes.

-Large lots with many items can take significantly longer, and an appointment is recommended.
+Large lots with many scrap metal items can take time to evaluate, and an appointment is recommended.

 For most coin and bullion products, we also consider condition, packaging, year, certified grade, and other factors.